 Listrac has 668 hectares planted with vines.
 While 74 growers have vineyards in the commune, only 40 are producers.
 The remainder of the estates sell to cooperatives.
 On average, close to 325,000 cases are produced each year in Listrac.
 Listrac is a later bloomer.
 The area only became an appellation in 1957.
 The terroir is mostly gravel with clay, limestone and sand.
 Interestingly, Listrac has some of the highest elevations in the Medoc at a whopping 141 feet.
 Chateau Fourcas Borie is the leading producing in Listrac.

 AOC rules and law for Haut Medoc: The current boundaries of the Haut Medoc AOC date from 1935.
 However, the area was seen as a source for fine Bordeaux wine as far back as 1815.
 Haut Medoc covers a massive area from the stream at Blanquefort to Saint-Seurin de Cadourne.
 This is to the exclusion of all plots situated on modern alluvial soils and sand over impermeable sub-soils.
 The wines from Haut Medoc must be made from specific grape varieties, have minimum sugar content, alcoholic strength of at least 10% and yields must be limited.
 The appellation is 60 kilometers of land that traverses different village appellations and crosses over twenty communes.
 This diversity leads to a wine range of Bordeaux wines and styles that are only found in the Haut Medoc appellation.
-Plus, because the Haut Medoc does not have the same level of cachet as the Medoc, consumers can often get a lot more bang for the buck!
+Plus, because the Haut Medoc does not have the same level of cachet as the Medoc, this means that consumers can often get a lot more bang for the buck!